WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/23_Isaiah/Isa_38.md

 Now Isaiah had said, "Let them take a cake of figs and apply it to the boil, that he may recover."

 ###### 22
-Hezekiah also had said, "What is the sign that I shall go up to the house of the LORD?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Hezekiah also had said, "What is the sign that I shall go up to the house of the LORD?"

 ***